 When to Skip Your Allergy Shot: The Complete Decision Checklist

-Skip your allergy shot if you have a fever above 100.5°F, active wheezing, uncontrolled asthma, or are taking beta-blockers.
+Skip your allergy shot if you have a fever above 100.5°F, active wheezing, or uncontrolled asthma.
+If you are taking beta-blockers, do not automatically skip — contact your provider for individualized review; beta-blocker use requires enhanced informed consent but is not an automatic exclusion.
 Relative skip reasons include a mild cold, recent live vaccination within 7 days, or a large local reaction still present from the previous injection.
 Seasonal allergy flares, mild fatigue, and schedule inconvenience are NOT valid reasons to skip.

 5 peer-reviewed sources

-Skip your allergy shot if you have a fever above 100.5°F, active wheezing, uncontrolled asthma, or are on beta-blockers.
-Call your allergist before skipping for relative reasons like a mild cold or recent vaccination.
+Skip your allergy shot if you have a fever above 100.5°F, active wheezing, or uncontrolled asthma.
+If you are on beta-blockers, call your allergist before deciding — beta-blocker use requires individualized provider review and enhanced informed consent, not automatic exclusion.
+Call for relative reasons like a mild cold or recent vaccination as well.

 Absolute vs Relative Skip Criteria: What Your Allergist Actually Wants You to Know